-Ref: Pg.
-14 The Temporary Disability benefits and Permanent Total Disability benefits are included in this review.
+- Ref: Pg.
+14 - > The Temporary Disability benefits and Permanent Total Disability benefits are included in this review.
 The funding for the Temporary Disability Benefit includes both the entire Temporary Disability Benefit and the Extended Temporary Disability Benefit.
 Only the Supplemental Industrial Disability benefit is funded by the Department on a "pay-as-you-go" basis.
-All the disability benefits are summarized in Section 3 of this report.
-Ref: Pg.
+All the disability benefits are summarized in Section 3 of this report. - Ref: Pg.
 3 Ref: Pg.
-2 The total reserve for the disability benefits has decreased from \$47.6 million on June 30, 2012 to \$46.5 million on June 30, 2013.
-Member contributions amounted to about \$453,000 for the 2011-2012 fiscal year and about \$447,000 for the 2012-2013 fiscal year.
-Department contributions amounted to about \$13.6 million for 2011-2012 fiscal year and abou \$14.5 million for the 2012-2013 fiscal year.
-Ref: Pg.
-8 Until the 2007-2008 fiscal year, contributions to the Temporary Disability Benefit Fund had been substantially less than the outgoing benefit payments.
+2 - > The total reserve for the disability benefits has decreased from \$46.5 million on June 30, 2013 to \$45.1 million on June 30, 2014.
+Member contributions amounted to about \$447,000 for the 2012-2013 fiscal year and about \$442,000 for the 2013-2014 fiscal year.
+Department contributions amounted to about \$14.5 million for 2012-2013 fiscal year and about \$14.7 million for the 2013-2014 fiscal year. - Ref: Pg.
+8 - > Until the 2007-2008 fiscal year, contributions to the Temporary Disability Benefit Fund had been substantially less than the outgoing benefit payments.
 This resulted in the General Reserve for this fund going from a positive balance of \$6.0 million as of June 30, 2004 to a negative balance of \$1.1 million as of June 30, 2008.
 The balance returned to a positive balance in 2009 and switched back to a negative balance of \$1.2 million as of June 30, 2012.
-The balance is currently negative \$0.5 million as of June 30, 2013.
-See Section 2.C for details.
-Ref: Pg.
-5 The recommended Department contribution rate for the Temporary Disability Benefit Fund has decreased from \$1.52 per \$100 of compensation to \$1.51 per \$100 of compensation.
-See Section 2.B for details.
-For purposes of determining the recommended contribution rate for the Temporary Disability Benefit Fund, we have assumed that there are six years remaining on the funding period to reach the target reserve level.
-This is consistent with the Board action in 2009 to adopt a Department contribution rate based on a funding period that would initially start at ter years.
-Ref: Pg.
-10 The recommended Department contribution rate for the Permanent Total Disability Fund remains at \$0 per \$100 of compensation.
-The Board may want to authorize a review of the assumptions, funding methods and reserving policies for this Fund.
-In particular, the Board way wish to consider a level cost funding approach consistent with that used by the Retirement Plan
+The balance is currently negative \$2.5 million as of June 30, 2014.
+See Section 2.C for details. - Ref: Pg.
+5 - > The recommended Department contribution rate for the Temporary Disability Benefit Fund has increased from \$1.51 per \$100 of compensation to \$1.65 per \$100 of compensation.
+See Section 2.B for details. - > For purposes of determining the recommended contribution rate for the Temporary Disability Benefit Fund, we have assumed that there are five years remaining on the funding period to reach the target reserve level.
+This is consistent with the Board action in 2009 to adopt a Department contribution rate based on a funding period that would initially start at ten years. - Ref: Pg.
+10 - > The recommended Department contribution rate for the Permanent Total Disability Fund remains at \$0 per \$100 of compensation. - > The results of this valuation reflect a change in the investment return assumption from 5% to 4% per annum as recommended by Segal and adopted by the Board for the July 1, 2014 valuation.
+This change did not affect any of the Department contribution rates recommended in this report. - > The Board may want to authorize a review of the funding methods and reserving policies for this Fund.
+In particular, the Board may wish to consider a level cost funding approach consistent with that used by the Retirement Plan.